ascannel/little-net-helper-tg-bot/README.md

 ---
 - ver 10.10.2025 - basic echo with python only
-- ver 17.10.2025 - basic echo + picture echo with dispatcher
+- ver 17.10.2025 - text + picture echoes with dispatcher